 - “Black box” data in truck accidents

-The legal team of personal injury lawyers at Riddle & Brantley have extensive experience handling even the most complex rear end accident cases.
+The legal team of personal injury lawyers at Riddle & Brantley has extensive experience handling even the most complex rear-end accident cases.

-The consultation is always free, and we are happy to determine if you have grounds for a claim.
+The consultation is always free, and we are happy to determine if you have a case we can win.

-Typically, a rear end collision occurs because one vehicle is not able to stop in enough time to avoid smashing into the vehicle in front of them.
+Typically, a rear-end collision occurs because one vehicle does not stop in time to avoid smashing into the vehicle in front of them.

 - Texting while driving